StreamFinance-Protocol/klyra-docs/docs/api-methods/queries.md

 ---
 sidebar_position: 2
+description: Fetch data from Klyra
 ---

-# Getters
+# Queries

-Getter methods are serviced through Cortex.
+Query methods are serviced through Cortex.
 It will retrieve the processed data from it's store and return the formatted data.

 ## Assets